 Xiaoning Qi is the Vice President of Alibaba Group.
 Earlier he was CEO of C-Sky Systems which was acquired by Alibaba.
 Previously, he held senior management and technical positions in companies such as Intel, working on integrated circuit devices, micro-processor design and platform electrical design for semiconductor systems.
 Additionally, he was Chairman and President of the Chinese American Semiconductor Professional Association, USA.
 Currently, he is a member of Asia-Pacific Leadership Council, Global Semiconductor Alliance (GSA), a member of the CEO Council, GSA and a board member of Embedded Microprocessor Benchmark Consortium (EEMBC).
 Xiaoning has published more than fifty technical papers, one book, one book chapter, more than two dozens of invited talks and holds two US patents.
 He is a reviewer for numerous IEEE Journals and international conferences.
 Xiaoning Qi received his Ph.D. degree in Electrical Engineering from Stanford University.

-Kushagra Vaid is the general manager and distinguished engineer for Hardware Infrastructure in the Microsoft Azure division.
+Kushagra Vaid is the general partner for Eclipse Ventures.
+He was previously the general manager and distinguished engineer for Hardware Infrastructure in the Microsoft Azure division.
 He is accountable for the architecture and design of compute and storage platforms, which are the foundation for Microsoft’s global cloud-scale services.
 He and his team have successfully delivered four generations of hyperscale cloud hardware that have been deployed at massive scale across a global fleet of datacenters hosting a diverse set of workloads such as public cloud (Microsoft Azure), machine learning, internet search (Bing), big data analytics, cloud gaming (Xbox Live) and online productivity (Office 365).
 These hyperscale system designs have been fully open sourced and contributed to the Open Compute Project (OCP).
 Vaid is an active participant in OCP and has influenced several aspects of OCP policy and system specifications.
 He has published several papers for international research conferences and holds over 30 patents in the field of computer architecture and datacenter design.